otrv4/otrv4/otrv4.md

 is generated as follows:

 1. Pick random values `r4`, `r5`, `r6` and `r7` in `Z_q`.
 These will
-   be used to add a blinding factor to the final results, and to generate zero- knowledge proofs that this message was created honestly.
+   be used to add a blinding factor to the final results, and to generate zero-knowledge proofs that this message was created honestly.
 2. Compute `G2 = G2b*a2` and `G3 = G3b*a3`.
 3. Compute `Pa = G3*r4` and `Qa = G*r4 + G2*x`.
 4. Generate a zero-knowledge proof that `Pa` and `Qa` were created according to